bespinian/blog/content/posts/git-the-important-parts/index.md

 #### Be constructive

 The first one is pretty obvious: be constructive!
-For every problem you spot, you should not just point out that problem, but you should have a better solution ready to propose to the author.
+For every issue you spot, you should not just point out that problem, but you should have a better solution ready to propose to the author.
 Also, you should always remember that you are reviewing code and not the person who wrote it.
 Hence, your comments should address weaknesses in the code not in the author.

 #### Be more than a linter